Physical activity in pregnancy

 It is well known that regular physical activity can help to reduce the risk of:

-This remains the case when pregnant.
-Additional benefits during pregnancy can include:
+This is still the case when pregnant.
+Added benefits during pregnancy can include:

 The changes your body goes through whilst pregnant means you must be more cautious with some activities and avoid others altogether.

-- Steer clear of contact sports to reduce the risk of your bump being hit.
+- Avoid contact sports to reduce the risk of your bump being hit.
 You will need to avoid scuba diving too, as the change in pressure may not be good for your baby.
-You should also avoid exercising at altitude (over 2500 metres) until you have acclimatised, which may take a few days.
+You should also avoid exercising at altitude (over 2500m) until you have acclimatised, which may take a few days.

 - You may also wish to avoid sports such as horse-riding, skiing, ice hockey, cycling and gymnastics, as these sports have a risk of falling that could hurt your baby.